Home Indie Games The OG Cake Factory is a stressful reminder that baking can be terrifying

 Share

-At first, you’re just assembling cakes in peace, following requests as they come in.
-But then the factory shifts.
-The walls seem colder, the air heavier.
-The chef lurks somewhere behind you, his presence growing more oppressive with every passing second.
-Take too long on an order, and he gets closer.
-Rush too much, and you might make a mistake.
-Either way, you can feel his eyes on you.
+At first you’re just assembling cakes in peace, following requests as they arrive one by one.
+But the factory shifts as time goes on, the walls feel colder, the air heavier, and the chef lurks somewhere behind you with a presence that grows more oppressive with every passing second.
+Take too long on an order and he gets closer.
+Rush too much and you make a mistake.
+Either way, you can feel his eyes on you, and the game is very good at making sure you never forget that.

 Chef in The OG Cake Factory